southside-chillers/southside.chillers.online/southside/content/chapters/hook-line-and-sinker.md

 “Which we didn’t use,” says Tannin, who seems the least fazed by this revelation.

 “Yeah, but we _might_,” says Harlan.
 “I did it for us, and I don’t regret it!
-Magic is never coming back.”
+[Magick](/characters/magick/) is never coming back.”

 “Congratulations, you played yourself,” hisses the Savage through his teeth.
 “And you tried to play the Savage.
 And that just don’t fly."